RitzVanille/HengillSeismicityForecastingModels/README.md

 # Hengill Seismicity Forecasting Models
-This project is in the frame of the COSEISMIQ project (http://www.coseismiq.ethz.ch/en/home/) and comprises the models and data prepared for deliverables 6 and 7.
+This repository has been developed in the framework of the COSEISMIQ project (http://www.coseismiq.ethz.ch/en/home/) and comprises the models and data for running pseudo-forecasting model (see Deliverable 6 of COSEIMSIQ).
+The codes proposed here can be extended and applied in real-time provided the hydraulic/seismic data are updated accordingly.

 ## Folder structure